English version menu

 Yuki Midorikawa started writing manga when she was an elementary school girl.
 When she was a junior high school student, she sent her manga for the first time to "Hana to Yume".
 Since then, she had kept drawing manga to become mangaka. (*4)

 In 1998, she debuted with the short story Kohi Hirari (Coffee-Hirari, 珈琲ひらり, collected in Akaku Saku Koe vol.2) and won "Fresh debut prize" at 18th LMG (LaLa Manga Grand prize).
 After that, she won Shinjin Shou ("New face prize") at Athena Shinjin Taishou ("Athena great new face award", by Hakusensha) in 1999 for her first published story Akaku Saku Koe.
 Natsume Yujin-cho was one of twelve finalists for the Manga Taisho ("Manga Awards") in 2008.
 And it won the 3rd prize at Book of the Year 2012 Manga Award by Da Vinci magazine in 2012.

-Her most popular art Natsume Yujin-cho was adapted into an anime television series four times (in 2008, 2009, 2011 and 2012).
-In 2013, Hakusensha announced that this series sold over 8 million volumes.(*5) She was named a Person of Hitoyoshi Onsen Kankou Kyoukai ("Hitoyoshi Hotspring Tourist Association") Tourism Merit with Anime Natsume Yujin-cho Production Committee in 2012.
+Her most popular art Natsume Yujin-cho was adapted into an anime television series six times (in 2008, 2009, 2011, 2012, 2016 and 2017).
+In 2014, Hakusensha announced that this series sold over 11 million volumes.(*5) She was named a Person of Hitoyoshi Onsen Kankou Kyoukai ("Hitoyoshi Hotspring Tourist Association") Tourism Merit with Anime Natsume Yujin-cho Production Committee in 2012.

 She worked as one of two instructors in LMS Idou Kyoushitsu ("LaLa Manga School traveling class"), in 2000 and 2010.